lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 The _A. pinnata_ strain of _N. azollae_ allows us to study the same phenomonen on a longer evolutionary time scale.

 Next, we assemble the _Azolla_ chloroplast and mitochondrium genomes from nanopore data.
-The _A. filiculoides_ chloroplast reference sequence was taken from fernbase, but chloroplasts of other _Azolla_ species are not publicly available.
+The _A. filiculoides_ chloroplast reference sequence was taken from fernbase.
-These sequences were assembled by @Li2018 for comparative phylogenomics of fern and _N. azollae_, but these are not publicly available.
+Chloroplasts of other _Azolla_ species were assembled by @Li2018 for comparative phylogenomics of fern and _N. azollae_, but these are not publicly available.
 Therefore, we set out to assemble these de-novo with nanopore first, and then with Illumina reads.
 Nanopore reads were processed as for _N. azollae_.
 Chloroplast nanopore assemblies were resolved to no more than 9 fragments, and to chromosome scale only in the case of _A. sp._ 'Bordeaux' (+@fig:fig4_assembly_stats; chloroplast ; Assembled contig count & Assembled N50).